Chang-Hwa/SSM_workflow/README.md

 Here I will use TropB, which is a flavin-dependent monooxygenase, as an example to go through the whole SSM_workflow.

 In my design, users need to run cells in sequential order (pressing the play button from top to down).
-In this demo, I will specify issues that you might face or be aware of during the process.
-Several steps will require you to upload files and you need to basically upload files acquired from previous steps.
+In this demo, I will specify issues that you might face or need to be aware of during the process.
+Several steps will require you to upload files acquired from previous steps.

 Step I:
 - "Install PyMol" may take minutes to complete and may report an error.
 You can ignore the error.